SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

     **General scheme for using the algorithm**

-It is possible to exclude a priori potential positions for measurement positioning, using the analysis variant "*lcEIM*" for a constrained positioning search.
+It is possible to exclude a priori potential positions for measurement positioning, using the analysis variant "*lcEIM*" or "*lcDEIM*" for a constrained positioning search.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst